 News and Events

-- Regular bus travel beats car for health benefits
+- Regular bus travel beats car driving for better health benefits.

-- Daily short walk to and from bus stop and destination can burn 22,630 calories a year
+- Daily short walk to and from bus stop and destination can burn 22,630 calories per year.

 The study investigated the health benefits of walking as part of the bus journey.